-When invited to preview The Spa at Coronado Island in the Marriott Coronado Island Resort & Spa, I leapt at the opportunity especially after reading about the newly-renovated space and the spa’s partnership with ELEMIS to create a selection of treatments not found in another San Diego spa.
+When invited to preview The Spa at Coronado Island in the Coronado Island Marriott Resort & Spa, I leaped at the opportunity especially after reading about the newly-renovated space and the spa’s partnership with ELEMIS to create a selection of treatments not found in another San Diego spa.

 I am quite familiar with ELEMIS after living in London and Hong Kong where I ran into the brand quite a bit.
 British Airways has used ELEMIS in their inflight kits, I’ve been to their Mayfair townhouse and our club in Hong Kong used their products exclusively.
 ELEMIS products have always worked well for me.